-monger

 A dealer or trader.

-[Old English mangere, based on Latin mango, dealer.]
+Old English mangere, based on Latin mango, dealer.

 A variety of terms exist for persons who sell goods, such as cheesemonger, costermonger (originally an apple seller, from costard, a large cooking apple), fishmonger, and ironmonger (in British usage, a seller of hardware such as tools and household implements, originally of iron).
 The term has broadened to refer to a person who promotes or disseminates something, often in a negative sense: newsmonger, scaremonger, scandalmonger, warmonger.
 The form is somewhat active, with words like fearmonger, powermonger, and smutmonger appearing in recent years, mainly in journalism.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.